tossww/deca-study-app/docs/DEPLOYMENT.md

 ## Environment Switching

 The app is configured to work with both SQLite (local) and PostgreSQL (production).
 Adjust the schema and environment variables based on your deployment target.

-Note: This guide will be relocated to `docs/DEPLOYMENT.md` as part of documentation consolidation.